 Hiring an inexperienced DWI attorney

 Similar to hiring based on fee alone, selecting an attorney that is not experienced in DWI cases could be costly in the long run.
 Some lawyers are willing to take on any case so long as they get paid.
 However, it is worth noting that just because someone graduated from law school, it does not mean he is automatically qualified for handling everything that comes his way.
-DWI charges deal with very specific laws, so it is in a client’s better interest to go with an attorney who specializes and has taken the time to study the complex statutes.
+DWI charges deal with very specific laws, so it is in a client’s better interest to go with an attorney who focuses on criminal defense and has taken the time to study the complex statutes.
 Considerable preparation and familiarity with DWI laws is key to successfully fighting the charges, and this is better accomplished with a lawyer with a specific focus on such cases.

 Failing to take the matter seriously